gatsbyjs/gatsby/docs/blog/2019-11-22-getting-started-with-gatsby-cloud/index.md

 ## Planned improvements to Gatsby Cloud
 We’ve shipped a ton of improvements already, and have a few more that are in progress as we speak!
 - Adding an MDX starter
-- Clarifying the step in which users add a github organization because using a starter vs using an existing Gatsby site require different flows
+- Clarifying the step in which users add a GitHub organization because using a starter vs using an existing Gatsby site require different flows
 - Prioritizing the status of production builds in the product interface to make sure people can debug their most important branch

 ## Feedback